 Step F: Screw end-cap onto tube and wrap with electrical tape for a water-tight seal.

-Fire Starter Note: I made the fire starter a few years ago.
+Fire Starter Note: I made the fire starter that guarantees fire.
 It’s jute twin that was saturated with paraffin wax.
 It literally only takes a spark to get a flame going.
 Just cut a one inch piece, unravel, and “fluff” to create more surface area for your spark.
 Another added bonus is that it even lights in wet conditions.
-I have bundles in all my bags.
+I have bundles in all my kits.
 You never know when you’ll need to cook up those fish you just caught with your new Cigar Survival Fishing Kit!

 Got any suggestions to make this better?
 Please add them in the comment section.
 Thanks!

 Keep Doing the Stuff,

 P.P.S – If you find value in our blog, Dirt Road Girl and I would appreciate your vote on Top Prepper Sites!
 You can vote daily by clicking here or on the image below.
 Check out all the other value-adding sites while you’re there…

 Copyright: Content on this site (unless the work of a third-party) may be shared freely in digital form, in part or whole, for non-commercial use with a link back to this site crediting the author.
 All links in articles must remain intact as originally posted in order to be republished.
 If you are interested a third-party article, please contact the author directly for republishing information.